neuefische/web-exercises/sessions/react-component-testing/scorekeeper/README.md

 Remove the `.skip` method and run `npm run test`.

 You will notice that both tests fail.
-Read the error message carefully and fix the bug in [`HistoryEntry/index.js`](components/HistoryEntry/index.js) so that the test passes again.
+Read the error message carefully and fix the bug in `components/HistoryEntry/index.js` so that the test passes again.
 (The tests are correct, but there is something wrong with the component).

 Congratulations, you have fixed your first bug according to a failing test! 🎉

 ## Development

-### CodeSandbox

-Select the "Browser" tab to view this project.
-If this project contains tests, select the "Tests" tab to check your progress.

-> 💡 Please note that Next.js support on CodeSandbox is not great.

-### Local development
+### Local Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

+Run `npm run dev` to start a development server and open the displayed URL in a browser.

+Use `npm run test` to run the tests.

+### CodeSandbox Cloud

+Select the "Preview: 3000" tab to view this project.

+Select the "Tests: logs" tab to view the tests.

+> The `npm run dev` and `npm run test` scripts run automatically.

+### Scripts

-You can then use the following commands:
+You can use the following commands:

-- `npm run dev` to start the development server
+- `npm run dev` to start a development server
-- `npm run build` to create a production build
+- `npm run build` to build the project
-- `npm run start` to start the production build
+- `npm run start` to start a production server
-- `npm run test` to run the tests in watch mode (if available)
+- `npm run test` to run the tests

-> 💡 This project requires a bundler.
-You can use `npm run dev` to start the development server.
-You can then view the project in the browser at `http://localhost:3000`.
-The Live Preview Extension for Visual Studio Code will **not** work for this project.
+- `npm run lint` to run the linter